 Technological advances that occur in the world today have the potential to create positive and negative side effects, especially in children.
 The positive side requires increased empathy and acceptance of technological diversity through prosocial behavior modeling, while the negative can be manifested in aggressive behavior and others.
 These challenges raise particular attention to the rights of protection and care of children in connection with the use of technology.
 Huda et al., (2017) explores critically how children adapt technology skills and how they respond to media influence.
 The findings revealed that adaptive technology skills needed sufficient guidance for child protection and careful involvement of digital information.
 The study of daily use of technology in family homes tends to ignore the role of children and, in particular, young children.
-Through an ecocultural approach, Plowman, (2015) identifies and develops various methods which illuminate the unique mix of residents, learning opportunities and resources and to investigate parent ethnotheories, or cultural beliefs, which give rise to the complexity of practices, values and attitudes and their intersection with technology in the lives of children aged 3 and 4 years.
+Through an ecocultural approach, Plowman, (2015) identifies and develops various methods which illuminate the unique mix of residents, learning opportunities and resources and to investigate parent ethnotheories, or cultural beliefs, which give rise to the complexity of practices, values and attitudes and their intersection with technology and support for learning at home so as to produce a better understanding of the role of technology in the lives of children aged 3 and 4 years.